In this article, I will discuss the Best MetaTrader indicators I use in my daily trading activities.

 The RSI index is represented on a scale ranging from 0 to 100.

 When the currency pair is overbought, it is represented by a value above 70.

 This could indicate a potential downtrend waiting to happen.

 The exact opposite is the case for an oversold stock.

-In a situation where a stock goes below 30, it would indicate an oversold position.
+When a stock goes below 30, it indicates an oversold position.

 When the RSI value goes below 30, technical analysts would see it as a buy signal.

 It performs the function of calculating when an asset has been over-bought and over-sold.

 The first component, the middle band, is a 20 EMA.

 The lower and upper bands are two standard deviations from the mean.